 Binomial distributions involve two choices — usually “success” or “fail” for an experiment.
-The binomial distribution calculator on this site can help you solve bimomial problems without using tables or lengthy equations.
+This binomial distribution calculator can help you solve bimomial problems without using tables or lengthy equations.
 You do need to know a couple of key items to plug into the calculator and then you’ll be set!

 - Probability(P) — percentage or decimal

 - Successes (X) — ranges are acceptable, for example an X of between 0 and 4 successes